dashtaki/virta-charging-stations/README.md

 ### Performance

 Because The API endpoint(in this case `/stations`) for getting all stations returns more than 1800 records so it will be a performance issue.
-That's shy I have used [react-window](https://react-window.now.sh/#/examples/list/fixed-size) for windowing the data.
+That's why I have used [react-window](https://react-window.now.sh/#/examples/list/fixed-size) for windowing the data.
 Here you can see how performance improved by these images: